ArtiskOnGit/cut_ups/README.md

 # cut_ups

-This is a little project to remake the program David Bowie used to right lyrics, see : https://www.youtube.com/watch?v=6nlW4EbxTD8
+This is a little project to remake the program David Bowie used to write lyrics, see : https://www.youtube.com/watch?v=6nlW4EbxTD8

 see deployed version on https://replit.com/@ArtiskOnGit/cutups